 Please do not send or upload degree certificates or other documents which are not required to support your application.

 Reusing documents in your readmission form

 If you are a current Oxford graduate student using the readmission form, you must still supply all required documents.
-It is recommended that you upload these documents with your readmission form wherever possible, although you may also reuse certain documents from your successful application to your current course as permitted by the department you are applying to.
+It is recommended that you upload these documents with your readmission form wherever possible, although you may also reuse certain documents from your successful application to your current course as permitted by the department to which you are applying.